leonlinsx/minimal-mistakes/_posts/2020-06-17-investing-data.md

 For example, if you found a small company that has a helpful dataset, but isn't selling to investors yet, that might be a source of edge.

-If you hired people to do manual grunt work by [counting store traffic and taking pictures of receipts](https://www.qsrmagazine.com/fast-food/luckin-coffee-faces-fraud-allegations-anonymous-report "luckin") instead of relying on credit card data, that mmight be a source of edge.
+If you hired people to do manual grunt work by [counting store traffic and taking pictures of receipts](https://www.qsrmagazine.com/fast-food/luckin-coffee-faces-fraud-allegations-anonymous-report "luckin") instead of relying on credit card data, that might be a source of edge.

 If you did anonymous visits to company factories to see how busy they were, that might be a source of edge.